AdakMritesh/tasks_router_review/README.md

 # Tasks Router

 A FastAPI service implementing a layered architecture pattern for managing tasks and users with PostgreSQL.

+NOTE: branch "aws" has the serverless version of this code deployed as a Lambda Function connected to an Aurora DB.

 This repository provides a clean, well-structured, and opinionated foundation for building scalable REST APIs equipped with synchronous database access (SQLAlchemy + psycopg2), database migrations (Alembic), structured logging, and dependency management via PDM.